Golden Gate Park’s best

 California Academy of Sciences

 55 Music Concourse Dr., in Golden Gate Park.

 This oldest scientific institution in the West was founded in 1853 following the Gold Rush.
 Newly rebuilt, it combines an aquarium, planetarium, natural history museum, and scientific research facilities under one roof.
 Visitors can explore the outer reaches of the galaxy in the world’s largest all-digital planetarium, get a bird’s-eye view of a Costa Rican rainforest canopy, and view the world’s deepest display of living corals.
 The new building is topped with a 2.5-acre living roof and employs a wide range of energy-saving materials and technologies.
 More than 38,000 live animals fill the aquarium and natural history exhibits–one of the most diverse collections of live animals at any museum or aquarium in the world.
+One of them is Methuselah, an Australian lungfish that is 90-plus years old.
+A primitive “living fossil,” she’s been here since 1938.
+Currently 3 ½ feet long and weighing 40 pounds, she is the world’s oldest aquarium fish.
 Allow four hours, and aim for Tuesday, Wednesday, or Thursday for less crowding.
 Must-sees include the living roof, 4-story rainforest, Philippine coral reef, earthquake simulation, African penguins, and albino alligator.